Beneath the Surface

 The State of Higher Education in Tennessee

-Despite recent progress in college enrollment and completion rates, Tennessee’s higher education system continues to face significant challenges, especially around equity gaps that limit the attainment of minority, adult and low-income students.
+Despite recent progress in college enrollment and completion rates, Tennessee’s higher education system continues to face significant challenges, especially around equity gaps hindering minority, adult and low-income students from earning postsecondary credentials.

 Look at the numbers.